From zero to launch: building an AI travel product

 The goal was to create a solution that would streamline the discovery of local experiences, making it easier and quicker for travelers to find activities that matched their preferences.

-After an mvp with little traction, we realised Local AI Travel is a tough, and exciting nut to crack.
+After an MVP with little traction, we realised Local AI Travel is a tough, and exciting nut to crack.

 I coached the team on continuous discovery, and lean execution.
 By that, we learned that the problem wasn’t lack of demand.
 It was lack of facilitation and reach in a fragmented ecosystem: